Horgix/tmadl/README.md

 ## The gist of it

-The workflow that enable TMA;DL is essentially:
+The workflow that TMA;DL enables is essentially:

 1. **Record** a meeting or discussion —  _no matter if it's through the native GMeet feature, a local `ffmpeg` command (soon to be wrapped in `tmadl